coderefinery/documentation/_episodes/01-why-documentation.md

 > 2. Think of projects for which you don't like the documentation.
 What don't you like about them?
 >    Are you missing anything?
 >
-> **NB: You can choose a mature library with lot's of users for this exercise, but try to also
+> **NB: You can choose a mature library with lots of users for this exercise, but try to also
 > think of less mature projects you had to collaborate on, or papers you had to reproduce.**
 {: .challenge}